-A. The required contents of a Public Facilities Finance Plan (PFFP) are outlined in Appendix C of the city's Growth Management Program Implementation Manual, as may be amended from time to time.
+A. The required contents of a Public Facilities Finance Plan (PFFP), including a fiscal impact analysis, are outlined in Appendix C of the city's Growth Management Program Implementation Manual, as may be amended from time to time.
+The fiscal analysis/economic impact report shall be provided for each proposed project and the project shall be conditioned to provide funding for periods where expenditures exceed projected revenues.